erinbugbee/personal_website/content/home/about.md

 # Data, Decisions, Dreams, & Coffee

-I currently a senior at Brown University.
+I am currently a senior at Brown University.
 In the fall of 2020, I will be a PhD Student in Behavioral Decision Research at Carnegie Mellon University.
 I'm passionate about my research in decision and data science, and I love coffee, Disney, and the phrase "Dream big."